Last updated: 4/11/14

-- Your use of the API, including the collection, use, maintenance and disclosure of user data shall comply with all applicable laws, rules and regulations and the terms of this Policy, and any advertising, marketing, privacy, or other self-regulatory code(s) applicable to your industry.
+- Your use of the API and Foursquare Data, including the collection, use, maintenance and disclosure of user data shall comply with all applicable laws, rules and regulations and the terms of this Policy, and any advertising, marketing, privacy, or other self-regulatory code(s) applicable to your industry.

 - You must not take any action that constitutes unauthorized or unsolicited advertising, junk or bulk e-mail.

 - You must take commercially reasonable steps, compliant with applicable laws, rules and regulations, to protect all data you collect, obtain or access through the API or that users submit to the Foursquare service through your application and/or website ("Foursquare Data") and your authentication key from unauthorized use, disclosure or access.